 You may use your Chapter 30 or 33 GI Bill benefits with Tuition Assistance, called Tuition Assistance Top-Up.
 Students on active duty, who are eligible for the Chapter 30 or 33 GI Bill and approved to use federal tuition assistance, can elect to receive their benefits for all or part of the remaining expenses when the military does not cover 100% of the tuition and expenses through tuition assistance.

 Vocational Rehabilitation Benefits

 If you are a veteran with a service-connected disability, you may qualify for Chapter 31 benefits.
-If you are using Chapter 31, you should contact Richard Raynak for help with the GI Bill information.
+If you are using Chapter 31, you should contact Renee Thornton-Roop, Elisa Van Cise, or Scott Winters in the Office of Veterans Programs for help with Chapter 31 benefits information.
 You may also want to speak with Keith Jervis at our Office for Disability Services.
 The Office of Veterans Programs has additional links to different GI Bill benefit program applications as well.

 To use Tuition Assistance benefits, you should contact your education center.
 If you have used your benefits before and need access again, click on the branch you are currently serving to start the approval process for receiving your benefits: